#UnfairCommercialPractice? UK investigates celebrities over social media promotions | Malay Mail

 Consumer giants such as Pernod Ricard, Unilever, Nestle and Mars have all spent money on so-called influencers to promote products.

 The most famous can earn even more.
-Reality TV stars Kylie Jenner and Kim Kardashian, singer Selena Gomez and Portuguese footballer Cristiano Ronaldo are the top-paid celebrities per post on Instagram, earning up to 1 million dollars a post, according to social media analytics firm HopperHQ.
+Reality TV stars Kylie Jenner and Kim Kardashian, singer Selena Gomez and Portuguese footballer Cristiano Ronaldo are the top-paid celebrities per post on Instagram, earning up to US$1 million a post, according to social media analytics firm HopperHQ.

 Their posts are often tagged “paid partnership with”, “#sponsored” or “#ad” to indicate that the stars have been paid by the brands in question. — Reuters